 Prostate cancer is cancer of the prostate, a small gland in the male reproductive system.

 Some men may have urinary problems, but some men don't have symptoms early on.
 If you have any health concerns, talk with your health care provider.

 The greatest risk factor for prostate cancer is increasing age.
 Other risk factors include having a father or brother with the disease and being African American.

 Prostate cancer is often first detected with a PSA (prostate-specific antigen) blood test or digital rectal exam.
 Talk with your health care provider about your risk and the pros and cons of screening.

 Visit Medline Plus to learn about treatment for prostate cancer, the latest medical research, and more from the National Institutes of Health.

 Here’s how: Follow a healthy diet.
 Don’t have more than 2 alcoholic drinks a day.
 Get help to quit smoking.
-Go to www.prevention.va.gov to learn more about healthy living.
+Learn more about healthy living.

 Vietnam Veterans may apply for disability compensation for prostate cancer using VA's Fast Track Claims Processing System.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange registry health exam.